EchoMAV/docs/docs/echopilot_ai.md

 !!! note
     *Pins 126 and 206 are level-shifted from 1.8V to 3.3V prior to the B2B (J5) connector via a TXS0108ERGYR level translator.

-The following Jetson IO is used internally on the EchoPilot AI:
+The following Jetson IO is used internally by the EchoPilot AI:
 !!! warning
     *Changes to the pinmux affecting these pins may break functionality.